nusely/CFLSMS/EMAIL_SETUP.md

 - **No SMTP Needed:** Using Supabase's built-in email service
 - **Template Variables:** Use Supabase's built-in variables like `{{ .ConfirmationURL }}`
 - **Logo URL:** Make sure `sms.cflhymnal.com` is deployed so the logo loads
+- **Redirect URLs:** Must be configured in Supabase Dashboard to allow redirects to your production domain

 ### That's It!